Suor/serverless-docker-artifacts/README.md

 sls dockart clean-docker # Delete docker images and containers
 ```

 Note that if you are debugging a dockerfile you probaly have lots of dangling images and their containers.
-These are not removed by `sls dockart clean --full`, you need to handle it yourself.
+These are not removed by `sls dockart clean-docker`, you need to handle it yourself.

 ## API for your plugins